How to use Command Mode

 Do I need to say "Hey Flow" to use Command Mode?

 No. On desktop, use the keyboard shortcut instead.
-If you say "Hey Flow" during regular dictation with Command Mode enabled, Flow still processes the command, but you'll see a tip suggesting you use the shortcut instead.
+If you say "Hey Flow" during regular dictation with Command Mode enabled, Flow still processes the command but shows a tip suggesting the shortcut.

 Can I undo a Command Mode transformation?